learn-co-curriculum/dsc-mongodb-lab/README.md

 ## Getting Started

-To begin this lab, make sure that you start up the mongoDB server in your terminal first!
+To begin this lab, make sure that you start up the mongoDB server in your terminal first! **You must do this lab locally on your computer, not in Learn.**

 ## Connecting to the MongoDB Database